execuc/LCInterlocking/README.md

 **Please double check the results of this module!**

 ## Panel
-This panel appears when "Laser cut Interlocking" module is selected:
+This panel appears when "Laser cut Interlocking" workbench is selected:
 ![Illustration](docs/imgs/panel.png)

 ## Tools